 1. Cool water

-The natural antibacterial properties of both lavender and coconut oil can help prevent infection and speed healing so it can be used for all kinds of minor cuts and scrapes.
-Dab the salve onto wound with finger and cover with a band-aid.
+The natural antibacterial properties of both lavender and coconut oil can help prevent infection and speed healing, so it can be used for all kinds of minor cuts and scrapes.
+Dab the salve onto a superficial skin wound with a clean finger and cover loosely with a band-aid.

 This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified pediatrician who has been practicing for more than 20 years.
 Learn more about Hello Glow’s medical review board here.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.32